ramigs/nuxt-fauna-article/nuxt-fauna.md

-# Introduction
+## Introduction

-In this article, we’ll create a repository aggregator static site, using Nuxt.js as a static site generator (SSG) with data from a FaunaDB database as the data source
+In this article, we will build a GitHub repo catalogue, using Nuxt.js to generate a static site with data pulled from FaunaDB at build time.
+But pre-rendering is not all we will be doing.
+We will also to load the details of a client-side hydration

-When you're finished, you'll be able to...
-At the end you should know which commit created the leak
+At the end you/When we finish, you'll be able to take this example, translate and apply it to your specific use case.

-## Why a repository aggregator
+## Why a repository aggregator?

-As developers our list of favorite repos to follow overview of the GitHub repositories you're interested in, and displaying the information that is more relevant to you In this example, we'll display the GitHub stars and the date of last commit.
+As developers, we all have a some projects we admire and like to keep track and stay updated. our list of favorite repos to follow overview of the GitHub repositories you're interested in, and displaying the information that is more relevant to you In this example, we'll display the GitHub stars and the date of last commit.

+only some have a special place in your heart and that does not happen every day.

 ## Jamstack

-- Couple of paragraphs introducing Nuxt.js and FaunaDB.
-- The Jamstack and how Nuxt.js (SSG) and FaunaDB (serverless) relate to it.

 The concept of Jamstack is not new and its advantages have been extensively documented before.
 Jamstack architectures allow us to build more secure,